workOnCarrier/Playfield/md/bounded_buffer_1.md

 👉 `notify_all()` would be used if you intentionally want to wake all waiting threads for a state change that affects everyone.

 ---

-If you’d like, I can modify the test code to demonstrate the difference (e.g., switching to `notify_all` and adding debug prints to show spurious wakeups).
-Let me know!